flowchart LR

 | Job description | The job itself | Duties, responsibilities, working conditions, reporting lines |

-| Job specification | The person to do the job | Qualifications, experience, skills, abilities, personal traits |
+| Job specification (Person specification) | The person to do the job | Qualifications, experience, skills, abilities, personal traits |

-5.2.2 The Process of Job Analysis
+6.3.2 Six-Step Process of Job Analysis

 | # | Step | What it produces |